Matthewkarani/The-Boma-Pot/README.md

 ### Function to get Recipes based on Ingredients

- 1.Applying tokenization in our ingredient column 2.Defining Function for Ingredients and Title, that is the system is set to work and recommend based on the input, the user can input either title or       the ingredients to get the instruction and title or ingredients which will depend with his input
+ 1.Applying tokenization in our ingredient column

+ 2.Defining Function for Ingredients and Title, that is the system is set to work and recommend based on the input, the user can input either title or       the ingredients to get the instruction and title or ingredients which will depend with his input.

  3.Feature Engineering

  4.Intiating TF-IDF Vectorizer to create vectors based on both the recipe title and ingredients.